-Dr. Ricardo Rivero is the Illinois Site Director for the Midwest AIDS Training + Education Center.
+Dr. Ricardo Rivero is the Project/Executive Director for the Midwest AIDS Training + Education Center.

 Prior to his work at MATEC, Dr. Rivero was an HIV Prevention Network Senior Associate with the American Red Cross, where he worked with Red Cross HIV/AIDS program development, implementation, and evaluation.
 Dr. Rivero received his MD from the University of Los Andes School of Medicine in Merida, Venezuela and his Masters in Public Health from the University of Illinois at Chicago.